Operationalising the Superficial Alignment Hypothesis via Task Complexity

 \section{The Superficial Alignment Hypothesis}

 While the previous three views may seem orthogonal, their results can still be interpreted as evidence of superficiality.
 Why is that?
-We argue here that this is because they all evoke a sense that most of the information required to perform well on a task is already present in the pre-trained model.
-In this section, we introduce definitions based in algorithmic information theory \cite{li2008introduction} that allow us to formalise this intuition, unifying these three views in the process.
+We argue that each of them evokes a sense that most of the information required to perform well on a task is already present in the pre-trained model.
+We ground this intuition from the perspective of algorithmic information theory \cite{li2008introduction}.
+These definitions will allow us to interpret each of the \circleddata data view, \circledparams parametric view, and \circledinference inference-control view, as short \textit{programs} which do not add a lot of information to a pre-trained model.
 We start by defining the concept of a task.\looseness=-1

 \begin{definition} Let a \defn{task} $\task$ be a tuple $\tasktuple$, where: \begin{itemize} \item $\inputspace$ and $\outputspace$ are, respectively, an input and output space. \item $\inputsdist: \inputspace \to [0, 1]$ is a probability distribution over inputs $\inputvalue \in \inputspace$. \item $\scoringfn: \inputspace \times \outputspace \to \mathbb{R}$ is a scoring function which evaluates the quality of an input-output pair. \end{itemize} \end{definition}